pluskid/Mocha.jl/docs/tutorial/cifar10.rst

    test_net = Net("CIFAR10-test", backend, [data_tt_layer, common_layers..., acc_layer])
    add_coffee_break(solver, ValidationPerformance(test_net), every_n_iter=1000)

 ..
-[3] Looking at the Caffe's solver configuration, I happily realized that I am not the only person in the world who sometimes mis-type o as 0. :P
+[3] Looking at the Caffe solver configuration, I happily realized that I am not the only person in the world who sometimes mis-type o as 0. :P

 Training
 --------

-Now we could start training by calling ``solve(solver, net)``.
-Depending on different :doc:`backends </user-guide/backend>`, the training speed could vary.
+Now we can start training by calling ``solve(solver, net)``.
+Depending on different :doc:`backends </user-guide/backend>`, the training speed can vary.
 Here are some sample training logs from my own test.
 Note this is **not** a controlled comparison, just to get a rough feeling.